Back to blog

 The Job Leads tab on the live demo.
 Try it at pam-dashboard-seven.vercel.app.

-She isn't a tech person.
-If something wasn't immediately obvious, I redesigned it until it was.
+If a screen wasn't immediately obvious, I redesigned it until it made sense.

 ...

-Two other women from the same workplace were also job searching.
+Two other women from the same workplace were also currently job searching.

-Instead of building three separate tools, I set it up so one codebase could serve all of them.
+Instead of building three separate instances, I restructured the codebase so one platform could serve all of them securely.

-Each person got their own site with their own data, their own job leads, their own resume tailoring, their own chat history with the AI.
+Each person received their own site with their own data, job leads, resume tailoring, and private chat history.

-Adding a new person takes about fifteen minutes.
+Adding a new person to the system takes about fifteen minutes.

-The AI learns each person individually.
-It remembers what kind of roles they prefer, what experience to emphasize, what to downplay.
+The system learns each person individually, remembering what kind of roles they prefer and which experience to emphasize.

 ...